 3. The Bank draws on the EAP for environmental information and analysis to plan its assistance with appropriate attention to environmental considerations.
-The Bank
+The Bank encourages each government to integrate its EAP into sectoral and national

 The CPF reflects a selective engagement.
-Where information from the EAP is relevant to the WBG
+Where information from the EAP is relevant to the WBG country program, it may be appropriate to note it in